spletts/nHDeabsorb/README.md

 in the range 0.3-10 keV in XSpec and writing it to a table.
 Note $\sigma \equiv \sigma(E)$.
 To evaluate intrinsic absorption, evaluate $\sigma(E)$ at $E(1+z)$ (as described in the XSpec Manual Sec 6.3.24).
 This is used to deabsorb a spectrum by dividing the observed flux by the absorption component.

+How the Galactic photoelectric/photoionization absorption component is isolated:
+* A Table is created, with XSpec, of Galactic absorption component values, using small energy bins.
+This is done to indirectly access whichever formula for the cross section that XSpec uses.
+* Because the absorption value that XSpec uses in each energy bin is the average of the absorption at the bin edges, the Table is _interpolated_ to get the absorption at each bin edge.
+In each bin, the reported absorption value (`absorption` column in `fn_out`) is the average of the values at the edges.

 ## Install and Requirements